 Perform plenty of market research ahead of time to identify the price points of key competitors.
 This should enable you to find a reasonable price point that keeps you profitable, while at the same time remaining competitive.

 - Unser Produkt ist erstaunlich

 That’s Spanish, French, German and Japanese for “our product is amazing” and is a stark reminder of the language barrier you’re bound to encounter when selling internationally on Amazon.
 And this can be quite a conundrum when it comes to translating your copy and providing customer service.

 After all, how exactly do you resolve a customer inquiry or complaint when you both speak completely different languages?

-While this may not have been much of a concern 10 or 20 years ago, it certainly is in today’s increasingly globalized economy.
+While creating a multilingual websites was not much of a concern 10 or 20 years ago, it certainly is in today’s increasingly globalised economy.
 Fortunately, this is another challenge that can be overcome.

-When it comes to translating your copy, you can use a service like Translate By Humans, which is an Amazon global selling partner.
-This is a simple way to bridge the linguistic gap and involves a professional translating your copy into the language of your choice.
+When it comes to translating your eCommerce copy, you can use a service like Translate By Humans, which is an Amazon global selling partner.
+This is a simple way to bridge the linguistic gap and involves a professional translator to translate your copy into the language of your choice.
 This also works for voice-overs and subtitles as well.

 As for customer service, one option is to simply hire multilingual customer service reps.
 However, that can be costly, especially if you’re selling products in several different countries.

 Tara Johnson also points out, “Reviews are specific to the marketplace that product was sold in and will not transfer.
 So for any items or Amazon Standard Identification Numbers (ASINs) that are new to an international marketplace, you will be starting off with no reviews, regardless of your review history for that ASIN in the US marketplace.”

 And while she explains that there is a section located at the bottom of the page that highlights reviews, you basically have to get new reviews for each international page.
 In other words, you’re starting from scratch.